A SUCCESS STORY

 Race results and other news

-The boat intends to do as many East Coast regattas as possible with as much cruising in between and is about to compete in the Airlie Beach Race Week followed by Hamilton Island.
+Trevor and Gail intend to do as many Australian East Coast regattas as possible with as much cruising in between.

 Two Stealth 13s’ have been built to date with both boats enjoying some racing success with Phantom V winning the King’s Cup and recently winning the 2019 Multihull Solutions Race Week followed by another win in the Cape Panwa Phuket Race Week.
 These newish designs follow on from the very successful Stealth 11.8 cats such as Hurricane and Java both achieving excellent OMR results.
 The 13s ( performance version) has slightly more sail area but a metre taller rig, longer, slender hulls and carries a lower OMR than the Stealth 11.8’s??
 Why they area a weapon on the race track.